gr-/birdie/README.md

     $ easy_install pip

-From now on, you are done with a fully functionnal python3 runtime environment.
+From now on, you are done with a fully functional python3 runtime environment.
 It is recommended to check for latest version of **setuptools** and *pip-install* **pyramid** as well, even if **Birdie** app install process is expected to resolve python package dependencies
 (it is not as reliable as `pip` anyway).